taneron/GlobaLeaks/CONTRIBUTING.md

 7. Run the full GlobaLeaks test suite and ensure that all tests pass.

+8. Ensure overall code quality and test coverage metrics are not reduced by more than 0.5%

-8. Commit your changes using a descriptive commit message.
+9. Commit your changes using a descriptive commit message.

-9. In GitHub, send a pull request to `GlobaLeaks:main`.
+10. In GitHub, send a pull request to `devel` branch.

 ## <a name="donate"></a> Donations <img src="https://raw.githubusercontent.com/globaleaks/globaleaks-whistleblowing-software/stable/brand/assets/heart.svg" alt="heart icon" width="24" />
 As a pure community-driven project without major corporate backing, we also welcome [donations](https://github.com/sponsors/globaleaks).